 From social point of view: impractical and esoteric, over the top and rather ostentatious by nature, tends to be a hobby of amateur keeners and competition buffs.

-A more focused on social aspects, more practical cousin of International Tango – was developed by Arthur Murray’s and Fred Astaire Dance Studios in order to facilitate quick and easy learning and immediate student’s gratification.
-Rather simplified in syllabus, less intricate then original Argentine Tango, less extravagant then its European cousin, American Tango offers a middle ground, agreeable with North American – mainly US – consumer based mentality: customer is supposed to be happy.
+A more focused on social aspects, more practical cousin of International Tango – developed by Arthur Murray’s and Fred Astaire Dance Studios in order to facilitate quick and easy learning with immediate student’s gratification.
+Rather simplified in syllabus, less intricate then original Argentine Tango, less extravagant then its European “International Ballroom” cousin, American Tango offers a middle ground, agreeable with North American – mainly US – consumer based mentality: customer is supposed to be happy.
 This in turn translates into marketability and by extension – North American popularity of this style of Tango.